Occurance: The USDA plant site reports 75 species and 144 taxa (in the U.S.) for the Genus Solidago—thirteen species are shown in Iowa.

 1) Three species are short plants usually less than 3 feet tall—S. flexicaulis (prefers mesic woodlands), S. missouriensis (prefers open plains), and S. nemoralis (prefers sterile soils and old fields).
 S. flexicaulis may have a zig-zag stem and its leaves are more than 3 cm wide (ovate, petioled, and dentate).
 S. missouriensis leaves are less than 2.5 cm wide and linear-lanceolate.(cauline leaves oblanceolate decreasing in size from base to inflorescence).

 2) The four taller species are generally taller than 3 feet—usually around 5 feet tall.
-Three of these are often confused: S. gigantea, S. altissima, and S. canadensis—sometimes collectively referred to as "the tall goldenrods" or as the "canadensis complex".
-Some herbariums (e.g. The Freckmann) prefer to treat these as two species by making S. altissima a variety of S. canadensis.
+Three of these are often confused: S. gigantea, S. altissima, and S. canadensis.
+These are sometimes collectively referred to as the tall goldenrods.
+The taxonomy of these species is uncertain and some botanists prefer to treat two of them as one by making S. altissima a variety of S. canadensis.
 Since the FNA regards them as three separate species, we will take their approach here.
 They are usually distinguished by the hairiness of their stems and the size of their floral involucres.
-S. gigantea has smooth (hairless) stems below the inflorescence.
+S. gigantea has smooth (hairless) often redish stems below the inflorescence.
 S. canadensis has hairy stems below the inflorescence but the hairs diminish and disappear further down the stem.
 S. altissima has hairy stems throughout the plant.

-The floral heads are smaller on S. canadensis. the length of its involucres range from 1.7 to 2.5 mm.
+The floral heads are smaller on S. canadensis.
+The length of its involucres range from 1.7 to 2.5 mm.
 Those of the other two species are 2.5-4 mm long.
-The number of disc flowers per head provide another distinction.
+The number of disc florets per head provide another distinction.
 For S. gigantea the number is 7-12 compared to 3-6 in the two other species.
-Finally, the laminae (fused petals) of the ray flowers tend to be longer than 1.5 mm for S. gigantea and 1.5 mm or less in the other two species.
+Finally, the laminae (fused petals) of the ray florets tend to be longer than 1.5 mm for S. gigantea and 1.5 mm or less in the other two species.

 The fourth member of the tall species is S. speciosa usually less than 4 feet tall with thick narrow leaves and reddish stems.